Dreat/digital_jungle/_notes/Hidden Mineral World.md

 ### Third try

-Third's time the charm, right?
+Third time's the charm, right?

 I may have neglected this, but this EP kept coming back to my mind, so I decided to give it a final try, this time with extra challenge - I will work on it for 15min daily.
 No more, no less.
 I open up Ableton Live, start the timer and save&quit when timer gets off.